-The bridge was damaged by heavy rains during winter storms and will remain closed to motor vehicles until a replacement bridge can be built, expected in 2019.
-The bridge sidewalk currently remains open for biking and walking.
+The 122nd Avenue Bridge was damaged by heavy rains during winter storms in December 2015 and was closed to motor vehicles until a replacement bridge could be built.

-Since January, PBOT crews have worked to stabilize the bridge site to limit the risk of further deterioration.
-In March, a committee of the Oregon Department of Transportation and local agencies allocated $2.5 million in Federal Highway Bridge Funds for replacement of the 122nd Avenue Bridge.
-The federal funds require a local match of $300,000, which PBOT will provide using general transportation revenue, which is mainly funded by parking revenue and the City’s share of state gas tax.
+Beginning in January 2016, PBOT crews worked to stabilize the bridge site to limit the risk of further deterioration.
+In March of 2016, a committee of the Oregon Department of Transportation and local agencies allocated $3.15 million in Federal Highway Bridge Funds for replacement of the 122nd Avenue Bridge.
+The federal funds required a local match of approximately $350,000, which PBOT provided using general transportation revenue, which is mainly funded by parking revenue and the City’s share of state gas tax.

-Local access will be maintained south of SE Foster Road and North of SE Flavel for residents and businesses.
-Access to the Leach Botanical Garden, a major destination in the area that is located next to the bridge, will also be maintained.
+Local access was maintained south of SE Foster Road and North of SE Flavel for residents and businesses.
+Access to the Leach Botanical Garden, a major destination in the area that is located next to the bridge, was also be maintained.

 “Spring begins our busy season at Leach Botanical Garden, with weddings and events as well as casual visitors coming to enjoy the peace and beauty,” said David Porter, executive director of Leach Garden Friends, a non-profit that operates the garden for Portland Parks & Recreation.
 “We want people to know that our parking lot is open as normal and can be reached from the south via Flavel Street.”